John Fetterman: 2016

 On September 14, 2015, Fetterman announced his candidacy for the Democratic nomination for the U.S. Senate seat held by Pat Toomey in the 2016 election.
 His campaign was considered a long shot against two better-known candidates, Katie McGinty and Joe Sestak, the 2010 Democratic nominee for Senate.
 Fetterman was endorsed by former Maryland governor Martin O'Malley, former Pennsylvania treasurer Barbara Hafer, and the PennLive editorial board.

 Fetterman's campaign focused on progressive values and building support through grassroots movement, drawing comparisons to Bernie Sanders.
-He was the only statewide Democratic candidate in Pennsylvania to endorse Sanders.
+He was the only statewide Democratic candidate in Pennsylvania to endorse Sanders in the 2016 Democratic presidential primaries.
+He accused the party-endorsed Katie McGinty of taking campaign contributions from the oil and gas industry.
 Though lacking statewide name recognition, low on campaign funds, and polling as low as 4% a week before the primary, Fetterman garnered 20% of the primary vote.
 Katie McGinty, who spent $4,312,688 on the primary and was endorsed by Barack Obama and many U.S. senators, finished ahead of former congressman and admiral Joe Sestak, who raised $5,064,849, with Fetterman raising $798,981 and finishing third.
 After the primary, Fetterman campaigned on behalf of McGinty, who lost to Toomey in the general election.